RobotsMali-AI/an-be-kalan/README.md

 - **Interactive Lessons**
   Structured lesson screens for teaching Bambara reading skills.

+- **Funny and educatinnal game**
+  Funny games that encourage users to learn more without anxiety.

 - **Child-Friendly Interface**
   Intuitive and colorful UI designed for young learners.